 Volkswagen Passat owners have reported 32 problems related to automatic transmission control module (under the power train category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Volkswagen Passat based on all problems reported for the Passat.

 Water in the passenger compartment of the vehicle, from any source (including the sunroof drains that were recalled but not effectively fixed) or snow from boots that has melted. . .
 Drains to the lowest point, which is where vw put the tcm (an electrical component highly sensitive to moisture) this caused the transmission to slam into limp mode at 65 mph with 2 kids in the back seat.
 Volkswagon is aware of the problem as are thousands of 1500$ poorer vw owners who had to replace the tcm and hope that this doesnt happen again.